-The Town of Plainville reviewed, maintained and revised accordingly the Master Drainage Utility Maps to identify each discharge and associated watershed.
+The Town of Plainville updated accordingly the Master Drainage Utility Maps to identify each discharge and associated watershed.
 Additionally, each discharge has been field located by coordinates, photographed, numbered, logged and inspected.
 The inspection notes include recommendations to the Roadway Department to incorporate improvements and a maintenance schedule.
-A systematic reinspection of a portion of the discharges approximately 50% was completed during 2017.
+A systematic reinspection system was established.
+Approximately 50% of the drainage outlets were reinspected during 2017 with an additional 25% during 2018.
 The goal is to reinspect each discharge once every five years.
+The goal during the 2019 calendar year is to complete the reinspection the remaining 25% of the drainage outlets.